WhoshouldIsee Tracks

 Common Sources of Odour Complaints

-Many industries emit odours as part of their normal operations.
+Many industries emit odours as part of their normal operations (see: common odour sources).
 The most common causes of complaints include;

 • wastewater treatment plants